nathanwbailey/etinynet-implementation-pytorch/README.md

 ### Where is the code?

-The majority of the code is located in the following files:
+The code is located in the following files:

 * main.py - main entry to train EtinyNet
 * EtinyNet.py - EtinyNet Network